bernabranco/react-handtrackjs/README.md

 # React HandtrackJS

-A very simple and highly commented example of how to use HandtrackJs Library with React to analyze a realtime webcam stream.
+A very simple and highly commented example of how to use React and HandtrackJs Library to analyze a realtime webcam stream.

 ## Installation